digitalocean/do-markdownit/README.md

 be loaded in `index.js`).

 This repo makes use of Jest to run all the tests, and you can run the full suite with `npm test`.

+We also have the `styles` directory, which contains the SCSS files provided by the package to style all the custom functionality this plugin provides, as well as core Markdown styles.

 We also make use of ESLint to enforce a consistent style of code, as well as checking that JSDoc comments are present with valid types and descriptions.
 You can run the linter with `npm run lint`.